pp81381/nice_tt6/README.md

 Component|Description
 --|--
-`CIWManager`|A class that manages a screen and mask simultaneously `CIWHelper`|A sensor class that tracks the positions of a screen and mask<br>Has properties to represent the visible image area<br>Provides methods to calculate the drops needed for a specific aspect ratio
+`CIWManager`|A class that manages a screen and mask simultaneously `CIWHelper`|A sensor class that tracks the positions of a screen and mask<br>Has properties to represent the visible image area
 `ImageDef`|A class that describes where the image area is located on a cover that is a screen

 <br>Example (also see [example1.py](#Examples) below):